Creating Google Cloud Functions With Kotlin

 If you open the GCP console and navigate to Cloud Functions, you’ll see the function:

 You can open it here and view various information, including the trigger.
-Alternatively, you can run a describe
+Alternatively, you can run a describe from gcloud:

 By hitting the trigger URL, you will see the function return the expected response: